Video Contest Guidelines

 All world language teachers are invited to get their students involved in celebrating and communicating the value of learning languages in our lives.
-In a one-minute video, student contestants will have the opportunity to demonstrate the impact that studying a language has had on their lives.
+In a video, student contestants will have the opportunity to demonstrate the impact that studying a language has had on their lives.

 □ Category 1: Elementary School—Students enrolled in K through grade 5